praseth-002/bash-script-project/README.md

 * three.sh : counts the amount of files within a given path.
 * four.sh : shows the amount of space that a given path has used up.
 * five.sh : search for a file within a given path.
-* six.sh : compresses files and directories given into compress.zip.
+* six.sh : compresses files and files in a directory given into compressed.zip.

 They all are combined into final.sh.
 * final.sh : responsible for containing all 6 scripts and also offers a menu for users to select which function they want to do.